Angus McLennan

-Angus McLennan is a former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).
+Angus McLennan (born 2 September 2003) is a former professional Australian rules footballer who played for the St Kilda Football Club in the Australian Football League (AFL).

-Born in Australia, but raised in Cairo, Egypt, McLennan was part of St Kilda's Next Generation Academy and was taken by the club as a Category B rookie selection at the 2023 rookie draft.
-He made his debut against in Round 21 of the 2024 season, coming into the team as a late inclusion after Ryan Byrnes withdrew late, gathering 14 disposals in an 85-point loss.
+Born in Australia and raised in Cairo, Egypt, McLennan was part of St Kilda's Next Generation Academy and was taken by the club as a Category B rookie selection at the 2023 rookie draft.
+He made his debut against the in Round 21 of the 2024 season, coming into the team as a late inclusion after Ryan Byrnes withdrew late, gathering 14 disposals in an 85-point loss.

 McLennan spent three seasons at and played three senior matches for St Kilda before being delisted at the end of the 2025 AFL season.